-Ontario Health is a Crown Agency established under the Connecting Care Act, 2019 and is a related party to the LHIN through the common control of the Province of Ontario (see Note 16).

-On December 2, 2019, the LHIN signed a Memorandum of Understanding ("MOU") with Ontario Health and certain non-home and community care employees of the LHIN were transferred to Ontario Health.
-Under the MOU, for the period of December 2, 2019 to March 31, 2020, the LHIN continued to provide compensation and benefits to transferred employees.
+On May 30, 2019, the Connecting Care Act (the "CCA") was proclaimed with key sections of the Act, including the creation of a new Crown Agency called Ontario Health, effective June 6, 2019.
+Ontario Health is a related party to the LHIN through the common control of the Province of Ontario.
+On December 2, 2019, the LHIN signed a Memorandum of Understanding ("MOU") with Ontario Health and 10 non-home and community care employees of the LHIN were transferred to Ontario Health.
+Under the MOU, the LHIN continued to provide compensation and benefits to transferred employees.